smiecj/python-tools/README.md

 install pip for python2

 ### make install_conda
-install miniconda2 for python2, then we can manage our python environment more convinent
+install miniconda, then we can manage our python environment more convinent

 ### make install_jupyter
 install jupyter on conda env, then we can use jupyterhub command to start it